 On the Kowa 88mm TSN 884 we used a Panasonic Lumix G-6 Micro 4/3 camera with an Olympus 14-42 zoom lens.
 We attached this using the Kowa TSN-DA10 digiscoping adapter.
 Both setups are very simple to take pictures with.
 Normally we would be taking nature photos.
 Of course, this was a natural event!
 Typically, though, most of us are photographing birds or animals with our spotting scopes.

 It did make for a fun morning and a nice break from work.
-The weather was very cooperative and we had nice clear skies.
+The weather cooperated and we had nice clear skies.
 Certainly, many people will have gone out to see this today.
-We were pleased to have had the right stuff to enjoy the event from where we are.
+Having the right stuff to enjoy these type of events is always a pleasure.

 This Black-billed Magpie was photographed in Denver Colorado.
 It is common to see either of the American Magpie species walking on the ground foraging for food.

-Christmas arrived early in Orange County this weekend when, on November 1st, local birder, Jeff Bray, made the find of a lifetime: an Olive-backed Pipit (Anthus hodgsoni) at Yorba Regional Park.
+Christmas arrived early in Orange County this weekend.
+Jeff Bray, a local birder, made the find of a lifetime: an Olive-backed Pipit (Anthus hodgsoni).
+Jeff found this bird at Yorba Regional Park.
 It may not sound like much, but it’s a really big deal.

 Olive-backed Pipit – Previous Continental Records